Eliav2/ha-disk-swap/readme.md

 - **One-click migration** — backup, flash, and restore in a single pipeline
 - **Auto-restore on first boot** — configuration, automations, accounts, and database are restored automatically
+- **Live Boot** — boot your new HA OS in parallel inside the add-on, verify your backup restored correctly, then swap the disk with confidence
 - **Real-time progress** — live speed (MB/s) and ETA for every stage
 - **Image caching** — skip re-download on repeat clones
 - **Safe device filtering** — only shows USB devices, never your boot disk